ShashankRaoCoding/A-Pythonic-Crash-Course/index.md

 Before starting this tutorial, it would help if you have python installed.
-However, you can use the python interface on [this website](https://www.w3schools.com/python/trypython.asp?filename=demo_default) that runs python code for you in the browser.
+However, you can use the python interface on https://www.w3schools.com/python/trypython.asp?filename=demo_default that runs python code for you in the browser.
 Do delete the existing demo text before you begin!

 # Assigning Variables (do not expect any outputs in this section)
 You can think of variables like boxes.
 You can store something in a variable, and you can store variables in other variables.
 It'll make more sense once you look at the code.
 Variables can be names anything you like.
 I've named mine bartholomew: